furstlab/BioEchemBuilds/README.md

 # BioEchem⚡Builds Databse

 This repository contains source code for the BioEchem⚡Builds database of fabrication projects for microbial electrochemistry.
-Designs are included with links to **CAD files**, **NIH 3D** depositories, assembly protcols from **protocols.io**.
+Designs are included with links to **CAD files**, **NIH 3D** depositss, assembly protcols from **protocols.io**.
 Everything you need to begin your bioelectrochemical experimentation.

 Explore: https://furstlab.github.io/BioEchemBuilds